 Mixing Muscle Relaxers And Painkillers

-If someone is trying to find out, whether one can take muscle relaxers and ibuprofen together, it is not recommended to mix both of them.
-If ibuprofen and muscle relaxant are consumed in large doses, it may slow down breathing and leave the person sedated.
+If someone is trying to find out whether one can take these drugs and ibuprofen together, it is not recommended to mix both of them.
+If both are consumed in large doses, they may slow down breathing and leave the person sedated.
 Other side effects include headache, nausea, tiredness, nervousness, heartburn, constipation, stomach ache, and more.

 Combining Tramadol and Muscle Relaxers

-Mixing Tramadol and muscle relaxer is not a good idea as both the medicines are known to depress the central nervous system.
+Mixing Tramadol and these drugs is not a good idea as both medicines are known to depress the central nervous system.
 The interaction also leads to other effects such as coma and respiratory distress.
-If one experiences any one of the Tramadol and muscle relaxant effects, the patient should seek medical attention immediately.
+For example, Tizanidine when combined with Tramadol, can cause increased severity of CNS depression.
+If one experiences any one of the effects of this combination, the patient should seek medical attention immediately.

-Do muscle relaxers affect the heart?
+When taking these drugs, It is also important to answer the question: do muscle relaxers affect the heart?
 Vecuronium and rocuronium are the drugs that affect the heart rate of the patient, especially when taken with pain-relieving medication.
-The risk of overdose is also higher if one is mixing painkillers with a muscle relaxant.
+The risk of muscle relaxers overdose is also higher if one is mixing painkillers like Tramadol with these drugs.

 Taking Two Muscle Relaxers

 According to a publication on Anesthesiology, ASA publications, it was demonstrated that if a shorter-acting pill is taken after a longer-acting one, it takes on the characteristic of the first drug.
-It also increases their plasma concentration in the patient.
-The combination also leads to interactions effects such as fatigue, abnormally rapid heart rate, dry mouth, dizziness, drowsiness, and upset stomach.
+It also increases the plasma concentration in the patient.
+The combination also leads to interaction effects such as fatigue, abnormally rapid heart rate, dry mouth, dizziness, drowsiness, and upset stomach.